usmanmalik6364/usmanmalik6364/README.md

 - 👋 Hi, I’m @usmanmalik6364
 - 👀 I’m interested in developing scalabale and fun software applications
-- 🌱 I’m currently learning machine learning algorithms and text processing using Python#
+- 🌱 I’m currently learning latest design patterns and scalability in Dotnet and React apps!#
-- 💞️ I’m looking to collaborate on open source projects in Python#
 - 📫 How to reach me usmanmalik9797@gmail.com

 <!---